MD-Studio/MDStudio/app/readme.md

 ###LIEStudio

-This is the read me of LIEStudio
+This is the read me for the LIEStudio Angular based web application

 ####Installation
 1) Install NodeJs (use NodeJS installer: https://nodejs.org/en/download/)